 No-No Boy’s Julian Saporiti (pictured left) and Emilia Halvorson visit Boulder for a week-long residency on campus to share their work with students and faculty about Japanese American internment camp survivors and their stories.
 Described as “an act of revisionist subversion” by NPR, No-No Boy is slated to combine original songs, storytelling, and projected archival images in their widely-anticipated, immersive multimedia free concert in Grusin Hall on Friday, October 11.
+Their residency is funded by a grant from the Roser Visiting Artist Endowment.

 No-No Boy gets its name from the Japanese Americans who were ordered to live in internment camps during World War II, soon after the Pearl Harbor attack in 1942.
 Citizens incarcerated at these camps were deprived of their civil rights yet asked to serve in combat duty and swear allegiance to the US.
 Those answering “no” to those two demands on the government’s Loyalty Questionnaire became “No No Boys,” and today are viewed as heroes for standing up to the government that deprived them of their freedom, liberty and justice.